alinso/java-examples/examples/java-se/swing/frame/multi-icons-window/README.md

 ### Notes

-The six icon images are developed by **me**, you are free to reuse them for whatever you want.
-I deliberately release these icons as "freeware".
+The seven icon images are created by **me**, you are free to reuse them for whatever you want.
+I release these icons as "freeware".